 That’s why lenders want to see that a borrower can repay the loan amount.
 So, when you apply for a loan, most lenders will focus on the following criteria:

 - Source of income: You don’t have to be employed to take out a personal loan, but you do need to have proof of income.
 This income can include disability payments, Social Security, and more.

 - Debt-to-income ratio: Lenders will calculate your debt-to-income ratio by dividing your total monthly debt payments by your monthly income.
 If your debt-to-income ratio is high, this can indicate you would have a hard time managing another monthly loan payment.

 - Credit history: And finally, lenders will consider your credit history.
 This history includes your credit score, payment history, and any recent charge-offs on your account.

 After it’s all said and done, what if you’re unable to qualify for a personal loan?
 How can you access the cash you need in the meantime?
 Listed below are four alternatives you can consider.

-- Secured loan: Personal loans for unemployed people can be challenging to qualify for since they don’t require borrowers to put down any collateral.
+- Secured loans: Personal loans for unemployed people can be challenging to qualify for since they don’t require borrowers to put down any collateral.
 If this is a problem for you, then you can try applying for a secured loan.
 With secured loans, you use your home or another asset as collateral to guarantee the loan.

 - HELOC: If you have equity in your home, you can take out a home equity line of credit (HELOC).
-A HELOC is a revolving line of credit that you can borrow from as you need money.
+A HELOC is a revolving line of credit that you can borrow money from as you need it.
 But this can be a risky move because if you default on the payments, you could end up losing your home.